 Alternatively, you can use the loss immediately to reduce your income tax bill (and sometimes any capital gains tax bill) for either this or the previous tax year.
 Further options apply in the opening and closing years of your business venture.
 See HMRC helpsheet HS227 for more details.

 - Find out more: self-employed tax allowable expenses

 The time you need to allow to make your payment to HMRC depends on how you're choosing to pay.

-Make sure the payment deadlines are in your diary - 31 January for any tax you owe for the previous tax year (AKA a balancing payment) and your first payment on account; 31 July for your second payment on account.
+Make sure the payment deadlines are in your diary - 31 January for any tax you owe for the previous tax year (AKA a balancing payment) plus your first payment on account and 31 July for your second payment on account.

 HMRC has outlined how long various forms of payment can take.

 - Debit card online

 - At your bank or building society

 - Direct debit (if you've already set one up with HMRC)